 - Security warning prompts the victim to run a file from an unknown publisher.
 Victim clicks “run”

 - Malicious code is active on the victim’s computer and opens a malicious website

 An urgent task is received from an attacker impersonating a high-ranking, important person.
 The victim is asked to take immediate action on the attached PDF file.
 Opening the attachment, the victim is asked to update their PDF reader before continuing.
 By approving the update and clicking OK, they let the PDF reader automatically open another file embedded inside the PDF.

 The HTML file embedded in the PDF bypasses Adobe’s security features and convinces the victim to run a malicious file on their computer.
 An HTML file is opened in the default web browser, showing Adobe Acrobat’s latest features.
 A moment later the victim is asked to run a file called “Adobe-Reader-DC-Updater-v190609.hta” from public.adobecc.com.

 Notice the .hta file used instead of .exe.
 HTA is used in this example, as it can bypass security measures in Windows which usually prevent dangerous .exe files to run.
 Everything on this website is fabricated by the attacker to look like the real deal, which is why malicious activity can be difficult to detect.

 Clicking “Run” allows the browser to download and run the malicious file.
 This time, it only opens another tab on the victim’s browser and navigates to our example page.
 A real attack could install file-encrypting ransomware, steal sensitive files, or spy on the victim.

 Knowledge is power

 Always aim to verify the authenticity of files you receive via email.
-We teach users to recognise dangerous emails with malicious files with a gamified phishing training, and we use real life examples to keep up with the latest phishing trends.
+We teach users to recognise dangerous emails with malicious files with gamified phishing training, and we use real-life examples to keep up with the latest phishing trends.